-I also realized that it was a gift to my husband for me to look my best – to fix my hair in a way that he loved, to wear something beautiful when he got home from work.
-I used to just do jeans and a ponytail and no makeup.
-Now I put a some effort into wearing my hair down most days (and keeping it long – that is how he likes it the best) and wearing a little makeup.
+I also realized that it was a gift to my husband for me to look my best at times – to fix my hair in a way that he loved, to wear something beautiful when he got home from work.
+I used to just do jeans and a ponytail.
+Now I put a some effort into wearing my hair down most days (and keeping it long – that is how he likes it the best).

 I began to truly cherish my femininity!
 I finally saw what an incredible gift from God I had!

 Growing up, I did not feel very feminine – EVER.
 I didn’t have a curvy feminine figure or a teeny waist.
 I still can wear a girls’ size 14 top and have to buy my undergarments in the little girls’ section.
 On the plus side – it’s a lot less expensive that way!
 I am just very small on top, and I used to think that made me less of a woman somehow.
 I didn’t seem to “measure up” to the world’s standards of beauty – that was for sure!
 Thankfully, my husband was always very accepting of me and never had a problem with my shape and size.
 But when I started wearing skirts/dresses that week – for the first time in my life, I FELT like a girl.
 I felt feminine – and I discovered the power of my godly femininity!
 I LOVED IT!
 WHO KNEW!?!?